srl-labs/containerlab/docs/cmd/tools/cert/sign.md

 ### Name

-To set a name under which the certificate and key files will be save the `--name | -n` flag can be used.
-A name set to `mynode` will create files `mynode.pem`, `mynode-key.pem` and `mynode.csr`.
+To set a name under which the certificate and key files will be saved, use the `--name | -n` flag.
+A name set to `mynode` will create files `mynode.pem`, `mynode.key` and `mynode.csr`.
-Default value is `cert`.
+The default value is `cert`.

 ### Path

 A directory path under which the generated files will be placed is set with `--path | -p` flag.
-Defaults to current working directory.
+Defaults to acurrent working directory.

 ### CA Cert and CA Key

-To indicate which CA should sign the certificate request, the command takes a path to CA certificate and CA key files.
+To indicate which CA should sign the certificate request, the provide a path to the CA certificate and key files.

 `--ca-cert` flag sets the path to the CA certificate file.
 `--ca-key` flag sets the path to the CA private key file.